Robert Mihaly: Conceptual art

 During the March 7, 2009 opening of Mihaly's Duke University solo exhibit at the Louise Jones Brown Gallery, A Pantheon of Modern Gods: An Anthropological Expedition into Corridors of Power, Mihaly paced the gallery, lecturing with a small sculpture entitled Cherub cradled in his arms, in front of visitors.
 All the works in the exhibition were accompanied by quotations.

 The Gallery manager Rachel Pea described the art as "edgy" and "one of the more in-your-face sort of exhibits" since it challenges the viewer's ideas on the fabric of society: war, politics, money and religion.

 Mihaly's work "conveys illuminating social commentary" about "frightening political possibilities".
 The Goddess of Eugenics is an oil on linen replication of Botticelli's The Birth of Venus, except Venus's body is pierced with bullet holes and dripping authentic blood.
 The Zephyrs blow symbols of radiation and biohazard waste rather than the west wind.
 Mihaly's description of the painting alludes to intricate plots by world leaders to cleanse the population.

 Architecture

 Mihaly's former part-time country estate and studio is called Castle Mont Rouge.
 The castle, located on Red Mountain in Rougemont, North Carolina, features onion domes like Eastern Orthodox churches and oxidized copper cupolas.

 Much rumor and lore has been built around the castle and its creator, Robert Mihaly.
 Mihaly referenced the rumor about the death of his wife in a televised news story, acknowledging that he is not a widower.

-Personal life

-Mihaly lives in Durham, North Carolina, with his long-time partner, Caroline Smith, and their two children.
-The couple met in 2003 and lived in one of the finished rooms at Mihaly's Castle Mont Rouge until 2006, which Smith described as "whimsical fun, enigmatic, and romantic".
-Smith joined Mihaly during the installation of the "Fallsoleuum" in 2005.